Our Aims for English at St.Peter's

 - Year 1 children work towards whole-class Guided Reading in the spring term and work on a carousel up to that point completing a range of adult- led and independent reading and phonics activities.

-- Children have the opportunity to read every morning in class and children who find reading more challenging are heard read by a teacher or teaching assistant regularly; these children also have daily sessions on IDL Literacy: a daily computer-based programme which promotes the use of reading and spelling.
+- Children have the opportunity to read every morning in class and children who find reading more challenging are heard read by a teacher or teaching assistant regularly; these children also have regular sessions on IDL Literacy: a computer-based programme which promotes the use of reading and spelling.

 In Nursery, early reading skills are developed through singing nursery rhymes and sharing stories throughout the day.
 Children are also given a book to take home and share with Parents/Carers.